hugodemiglio/hg-weather-gem/README.md

-# HG::Weather
+# HG Weather

-Now you can simply get current and forecast data from HG Weather API directly on your Ruby Application.
+Now you can simple get current and forecast data from HG Weather API directly on your Ruby Application.

 ## Installation